khofstadter/CS220-AU-navigating-the-digital-world/README.md

  ### by week 2
 - (if possible) try to add the .svg file so it's centred
 - send email to Tom (SU media) when can you come to intro your work?
+### by end of week 2 - recap video
+  - email all absent students seperately
+  - sorry for the sound quality in the webinar on Thu - I will try to stay close to the Dave
+  - here the summery of what we did
+  - rememeber to come to the classes (unless you requested remote learning)
+  - send out Zoom videos (and Listen Again) - is this the Zoom video as well?
+  - find out who Tolu and Joe was on Thu webinar

 ### by week 3
 - screencasts for GitHub, VSC, GitHub Desktop